Last updated on May 23rd, 2020

 About Doune Castle

-Its woodland location near the River Teith has lead to the castle becoming increasingly popular with tourists thanks to its peaceful setting, with youngsters kept occupied by the maze of rooms and corridors inside its walls and adults kept interested by the reconstructed grand tower house and the cathedral-like great hall.
+Its woodland location near the River Teith has lead to the castle becoming increasingly popular with tourists thanks to its peaceful setting, and children are guaranteed to be kept occupied by the sprawling maze of rooms and corridors.
+Meanwhile, adults will enjoy exploring the reconstructed grand tower house and the cathedral-like great hall.

 Things to do at Doune Castle

-The castle is not only famed for its royal connections but also for its use as a film location, and fans of Monty Python will no doubt recognise it as the set for many of the scenes in the movie Monty Python and The Holy Grail, while more recent shows to be shot there include the fantasy saga Game of Thrones and the popular time-travelling TV series Outlander.
+The castle is not only famed for its royal connections but also for its use as a film location, and fans of Monty Python will no doubt recognise it as the set for many of the scenes in the movie Monty Python and The Holy Grail, while more recent shows include the incredibly popular fantasy saga Game of Thrones.

-Because Doune lies only 5 miles from Stirling Castle it’s possible to combine the two fortresses over the duration of a single day, although history buffs might find themselves immersed in the story of the castle for much longer than expected as Historic Environment Scotland provide visitors with plenty of interesting information panels to read.
+Doune village is just 5 miles from Stirling Castle so it’s possible to combine the two fortresses over the duration of a single day, although history buffs might find themselves immersed in the story of the castle for longer than expected as Historic Environment Scotland provides visitors with lots of information panels to read.

-Visitors should note that although Doune Castle isn’t as big as either Stirling or Edinburgh castles it’s popularity with film means that it’s often quite busy.
-However, walking around the castle while listening to the audio tour is well worth the price of admission (which is free if you have a Historic Scotland membership).
+However, walking around the castle while listening to the audio tour is well worth the price of admission (which is free if you have a Historic Environment Scotland membership) and if you visit out of season you can be assured of a relatively quiet tour.

-Only slightly further away is the historic burgh of Doune which has some good-quality cafes, while the city of Stirling has plenty of restaurants and bars if you fancy staying in the area a little while longer.
+Only slightly further away is the historic burgh of Doune which has some good-quality cafes, while the city of Stirling has plenty of restaurants and bars if you fancy staying in the area a little while longer to visit the mighty Stirling Castle and nearby Wallace Monument.

 Address and map